 Over this weekend storms lightning and flooding hit a wide area across Essex and many houses have sustained storm damage.
 On one day there were in the region of 3000 lightning strikes across the UK.
 Cordless phones and answering machines are sensitive pieces of equipment and often fail because they are plugged into both the telephone line and electrical power socket providing a path between the two networks for a discharge.

-Safeguard yourself from Storm Damage
+Safeguard telephone equipment from Lightning and Storm Damage

 There is lightning protection fitted inside each Master Socket – even if it’s the old style.
-There is also lightning protection fitted at the telephone exchange, however a direct or indirect lightning strike can still cause serious damage.
+There is also lightning protection fitted at the telephone exchange, however a direct or indirect lightning strike in a storm can still cause serious damage.
 I’ve seen the front blown off of sockets, and blackened charred circuit boards.

 Lightning damage and Storm Damage to telephone sockets and wiring after the master socket is your own responsibility and chargeable if you call out BT Openreach to fix it.

-What to do if your line is dead
+What to do if your line is dead after a storm

 If your phone is dead, first make sure the handset is ok.
 Try your phone in a neighbours house to ensure it works.
 Then identify your Master Socket and using a small screwdriver remove the front plate.
 Plug your known good working phone into the test socket and check for dial tone.
 Make a test call to and from your mobile so you know everything is OK.

-Unplug all equipment
+Next, unplug all equipment

 Unplug ALL filters, Sky Boxes and telephones from the other sockets in the house.
 It might be an inconvenience but doing this test will possibly save you money and get you back working quicker.
 Check again with your known good phone in each telephone socket.
 If you now have dial tone then the short circuit fault is in one of the pieces of equipment or filters you previously removed.
 One by one plug back in and test each time until you find the problem.